Chris Finlayson

 Christopher Francis Finlayson KC (born 1956) is a New Zealand lawyer and former Member of Parliament, representing the National Party.

 He was elected to Parliament in 2005.
 In the Fifth National Government, from 2008 to 2017, he was Attorney-General and Minister for Treaty of Waitangi Negotiations.
 He left politics to return to his legal career in January 2019.

 Early life

-Finlayson grew up in the Wellington suburb of Khandallah; he has three siblings.
+Finlayson grew up in the Wellington suburb of Khandallah.
+He has three siblings.

-He attended St Benedict's Convent School, and St. Patrick's College.
+He attended St Benedict's Convent School and St. Patrick's College, where he participated in debating and drama and was head prefect in 1974.
 Finlayson joined the National Party in 1974 while still at St Patrick's College, after having had a long conversation with Keith Holyoake at Parliament the previous year.
 He was an active party member in the Karori and Ōhāriu electorates, including periods as Karori branch chair in the 1980s.

 He graduated with a BA in Latin and French and an LLM from Victoria University of Wellington.

 Finlayson has been heavily involved in the arts community.
 He chaired Creative New Zealand's Arts Board from 1998 to 2001, and has twice been appointed to the board of the New Zealand Symphony Orchestra.